cecil185/cecil185.github.io/_posts/2022-03-01-RAK-1-Cemetery-Clean-Up.md

+---
-layout: post
+layout: single
-title: "Fort Massey Cemetery Clean"
+title: "RAK #1: Fort Massey Cemetery Clean Up"
 date: 2022-03-01
 categories: RAK
+header:
+  teaser: /images/blog/rak/ed.jpeg
+---

 I would like to start with question that is seldom discussed in conversation.
 How would you like your body to be handled after you die?
 Until recently, I didn’t have a good answer to this question.
 It wasn’t until I started spending some time in the cemetery across the street from my apartment building that I gave this question some serious thought.